atomistic-machine-learning/cG-SchNet/README.md

 The script will print its progress and the gathered results.
 The script checks the valency constraints (e.g. every hydrogen atom should have exactly one bond), the connectedness (i.e. all atoms in a molecule should be connected to each other via a path over bonds), and removes duplicates*.
 The remaining valid structures are stored in an sqlite database with ASE (at ./models/cgschnet/generated/generated_molecules.db) along with an .npz-file that records certain statistics (e.g. the number of rings of certain sizes, the number of single, double, and triple bonds, the index of the matching training/test data molecule etc. for each molecule).

+In order to match the generated structures to training/test data, the QM9 data set is required.
+If it hasn't been downloaded before, e.g. because you are using a [pretrained model](https://github.com/atomistic-machine-learning/cG-SchNet/blob/main/published_data/README.md#pretrained-models) for generation, you can initialize the download by starting to train a dummy model for zero epochs and deleting it afterwards as follows:

+    python ./cG-SchNet/gschnet_cond_script.py train gschnet ./data/ ./models/_dummy/ --split 1 1 --max_epochs 0
+    rm -r ./models/_dummy

 *_Please note that, as described in the paper, we use molecular fingerprints and canonical smiles representations to identify duplicates which means that different spatial conformers corresponding to the same canonical smiles string are tagged as duplicates and removed in the process.
 Add '--filters valence disconnected' to the call in order to not remove but keep identified duplicates in the created database._